Course Schedule

 Dozent/in: Steffen Farny, Theres Konrad

 Inhalt: Most PhD programs equip students with in-depth theoretical and methodological knowledge to better grasp “how the world currently is” (system knowledge) and “how it ought to be” (target knowledge) on a topic under investigation.
 However, most PhD students typically lack an understanding of transformation knowledge to also be able to act as change agents and implement their knowledge in transforming the state of the word towards a desirable future, i.e. have societal impact.
-To address this gap in our current PhD education, the course will embark on a transformative learning experience that teaches the co-creation of solution-oriented knowledge together with different stakeholders.
-On the one hand, the course will bring diverse audiences and perspective “to the classroom”, offering valuable insights on impact (co-)creation.
-On the other hand, within the course and with the course participants a safe and trustful learning environment will be created to support experimenting with solution-oriented knowledge translation.
-The course consists of 3 parts in total spanning one semester.
-First, we run a 1-day seminar to develop a theoretical and methodological foundation on impact co-creation.
-Second, we embark on a 1-week field trip to an interesting place in Europe where students can have a first embodied experience of how impact co-creation can look and feel like.
-Each participant needs to develop 1 session tied to their own skills and knowledge during this journey.
-Finally, we have a final event (at an outside location) where students present their “impact artefacts” to a broader group of stakeholders.
-This pedagogical design promotes students (1) gaining a deeper understanding on different types of knowledge and their relevance in societal transformation; (2) reflecting on the authority of science in transformative processes; and (3) learning to (co-)create societal impact within their own research.
+To address this gap in our current PhD education at Leuphana University, the course will embark on a transformative learning experience that teaches the co-creation of solution-oriented knowledge together with different stakeholders.
+On the one hand, the course will bring diverse audiences and perspective together, offering valuable insights on impact (co-)creation.
+On the other hand, the course offers participants a safe learning environment to experiment with solution-oriented knowledge translation.
+The course is split into 3 parts.
+First, there is an introductory session at Leuphana, preparing the ground for the main part: we embark on a 1-week field trip to interesting places in Europe (Copenhagen, Stockholm, Helsinki) so that students can learn from engaging with best-practice examples and have a first embodied experience of co-creating impact.
+Each participant needs to develop a short workshop/session tied to their own skills and knowledge, to be presented during this journey.
+Finally, we have a final event where student present their “impact stories and/or artefacts”.
+This pedagogical design promotes students (1) gaining a deeper understanding on different types of knowledge and their relevance in societal transformation; (2) reflecting on the authority of science in transformative processes; and (3) learning to (co-)create societal impact in their own research.

 Qualitative Research Methods – Tutorial 3 (Übung)